robybozz/mrnugget.github.com/source/_posts/2012-06-08-search-autocompletion-with-redis.markdown

 movies containing multiple prefixes we use `ZINTERSTORE` as a cache to point us to the movies containing both.
 And now we've got search autocompletion presenting ordered results to the user matching multiple phrases!

+If you want to dig deeper, please read through the source code of Soulmate and study those two articles mentioned in the first paragraph.
+They both do a great job at explaining what exactly is going on here and why to use sorted sets and the other data types as we do.

 And if you're not [following me on Twitter](http://www.twitter.com/herrbrocken "Follow me!") you're missing out!